THIS DAY IN HISTORY

 The writing of this ground-breaking message went through multiple stages.
 In his memoir, Truman noted that the State Department’s first draft of the speech “was not at all to my liking.”
 Rather than asserting a new foreign policy doctrine, the State Department writers had “made the whole thing sound like an investment prospectus.”
 Truman returned the draft to Secretary of State Dean Acheson “with a note asking for more emphasis on a declaration of general policy.”

 The State Department complied, and included a general policy statement in the next draft.
 But Truman was not satisfied.
 “It seemed to me half-hearted,” he recalled.
 President Truman “scratched out” what he deemed equivocations.
 For example, Truman replaced “should” with “must” in a key sentence that read “I believe that it should be the policy of the United States…” According to Truman, “I wanted no hedging in this speech.”
 Because this speech “was America’s answer to the surge of expansion of Communist tyranny,” it “had to be clear and free of hesitation or double talk.”

 A total of eight drafts of Truman’s speech to Congress are featured on the Truman Library’s website.
 Many include handwritten comments and corrections.
 Combined, they give readers a sense of the tremendous effort that went into drafting the Truman Doctrine as well as the importance a single word can make when crafting foreign policy.

-Truman delivered the final draft of his address on March 12, 1947.
+Truman delivered his address on March 12, 1947.
 Over the next several weeks, Congress debated the merits of Truman’s proposed foreign policy.
 On April 22, the Senate approved the legislation to provide assistance to Greece and Turkey.
 The House followed suit, approving the bill on May 9.
 On May 22, 1947, Truman signed the bill into law.
 According to President Truman, the enactment of his bill “served notice that the march of Communists would not be allowed to succeed by default.”